Our legal team are up-to-date with legal developments and understand their relevance to you.

-Earlier this week the Federal Government announced that it would not proceed with any compulsory acquisitions of rural properties for its extension of the Shoalwater Bay Army Training Area.
+The federal government announced that it would not proceed with any compulsory acquisitions of rural properties for its extension of the shoalwater bay army training area.

 It is a great result for the Marlborough community and the rural producers in the area.
 We have received a number of client enquiries about the proposed compulsory acquisitions around Shoalwater Bay.
 Set out below is a brief explanation of what is involved with a compulsory acquisition.

 Under our Constitution the Federal Government can compulsorily acquire land pursuant to its powers in the Lands Acquisition Act 1989 (Cth) for purposes such as roads, hospitals, airports, etc.

 Whilst many of us own freehold properties, this tenure does not make us immune from a compulsory acquisition.